 The successful candidate will be comfortable in an academic environment that requires a high level of independence, intellectual curiosity, and the ability to use discretionary judgment.

-· This is a full-time, one-year, campus-based fellowship from July 1 to June 30, with a possibility of an early start before July 1 and of renewal for a second year.
+- This is a full-time, campus-based, one-year fellowship from July 1, 2021 to June 30, 2022, with the possibility of renewal for a second year.

-To be considered for the fellowship, applicants should submit the following documents to: RappaportFellowship@law.harvard.edu
+To be considered for the fellowship, applicants should submit the following documents to RappaportFellowship@law.harvard.edu with the subject line “Fellowship Application” no later than Friday, November 13, 2020:

 - a comprehensive résumé or curriculum vitae,